About STEF

 It’s no longer just about skating; it’s about reclaiming my passion, my identity, and celebrating with pride the resilience that got me here.

-Today, I stand as a proud queer man within the vibrant LGBTQ community.
+Today, I stand as a proud queer man within the vibrant LGBTQ+ community.
 I’m a husband, a father of a wonderful young boy, whom we officially adopted after being his foster parents for over four years.

 Through skating and the love of my family (my husband and my son), I reconnect with the little Stef, who was once full of life and promise.
-It gives me the strength to reinvent myself and embrace this second chance at life.
+It gives me the strength to reclaim myself and embrace this second chance at life.

 Most importantly, I’ve learned to love and respect myself, something I once thought was impossible.

-I am not rich, I am not a star, and I haven’t done anything particularly amazing.
 I’m just an ordinary person who wakes up each morning, feeling an urgency to enjoy each moment as much as possible.
 I do my best to live in the present, striving to embrace every minute with gratitude.
 I finally feel that I deserve to be happy with myself and to have the life I always wanted, and that is the most amazing feeling.
 I have decided that I have the same right as anyone else on this earth to live a happy and fulfilled life, we all do.
 Why not?
 Don’t you agree?

 Scroll to Top